Welcome to the team!

 Where can I borrow textbooks for my course?

-There is a small library of CS textbooks located in Nan Aoki's office (Gates 182) which are available for borrowing by TAs.
+There is a small library of CS textbooks which are available for borrowing by TAs.
 Texts are to be returned at the end of the quarter.

 Make sure to borrow the textbook for the class if you don't have it.
-If it is not in the library, contact Mindy Chang at firstname.lastname@example.org to see if the department is able to purchase a copy for you.
+If it is not in the library, contact Danielle Hoversten at email@example.com to see if the department is able to purchase a copy for you.

 Who do I contact to schedule a room/reserve a space for a poster session?

-Please contact Mindy Chang (email@example.com) for assistance regarding scheduling rooms, reimbursements, alternative exams, poster sessions, and copy codes.
-Please try and give Mindy as much advanced warning as possible!
+Please contact Danielle Hoversten at firstname.lastname@example.org for assistance regarding scheduling rooms, reimbursements, alternative exams, poster sessions, and copy codes.
+Please try and give as much advanced warning as possible!

 Should I attend classes?